-We’re celebrating spring with a fun stencil challenge.
-I’ve teamed up with 7 other bloggers where we all created something different using the same stencil, “Bloom where you are Planted”
+I’ve teamed up with 8 bloggers to celebrate spring with a fun stencil challenge and we all created something different using the same stencil, “Bloom where you are Planted”

 For me this project came together using a thick piece of reclaimed wood and a Mason jar.
 The wood was leftover from a house project and it’s been collecting dust in the workshop for the last year.

 The first thing I did was apply dark walnut stain on all sides of the board.
 Wear gloves and distribute the stain evenly with a rag wiping off the excess.
 The board should soak up the stain pretty fast if you’re using raw wood.

 Once the board is dry we need to add something heavy duty to the back for hanging purposes.
 For me this involved two screws and a wire as shown above.

 The final wood treatment included two holes on the bottom right hand side.
 This is where we’ll hang our Mason jar towards the end of the project.